Managing Mambu Functions

 Updating a Mambu Function

-To make an update to an already deployed Function you need to add the --update or -u flag to the standard deploy command.
+To make an update to an already deployed Function you need to use the mambu functions update command, like so:

 Please note